Alternation: Frequently Asked Questions

 If you have been denied an alternation request, contact your union representative.

-What happens to opting/option A employees who choose alternation, but don’t find a position that’s similar to theirs or don’t like the options?
+What happens if an opting/option A employee who chooses alternation doesn’t find a position similar to theirs or doesn’t like the options?

 Showing 1 reaction